I am a Licensed Professional Counselor, Licensed Clinical Addictions Specialist, and I am Perinatal Mental Health Certified.

 Perinatal Emotional Health: Whether you are pregnant or you recently gave birth, emotions are running high and you’re not on your A-game.
 Between keeping yourself and your baby alive, how does anyone have time to do laundry?
 You just want some relief and to believe your life is somewhat under control.
 I am Perinatal Mental Health Certified by Postpartum Support International and actively involved with the Perinatal Emotional Health Network of WNC.
 I love working with women through all stages of reproductive health.

 Codependency: You’ve noticed some patterns in your life and relationships and realize it’s not working, but you’re not sure what to do differently.
 You’re exhausted from pleasing everyone else but now you feel empty and unloved.
-I know it may seem unrelated at first, but sometimes codependency stems from having a loved one who is addicted to substances.
+I know it may seem unrelated at first, but sometimes codependency stems from having a parent who is addicted to substances or has mental illness.
 If this sounds like it might be true for you, we can unpack how these patterns developed while challenging yourself to try new behaviors, such as setting boundaries and asking for help.
 I am a Licensed Clinical Addiction Specialist and the beginning of my career was working solely with people battling addiction.
 This experience and education allows me to help you understand your self and loved ones without blame or judgement.